 Stop the engine if an overspeed condition occurs during the initial start-up of a new engine or an engine that has been overhauled.
-This may be accomplished by shutting off the fuel supply to the engine and/or shutting off the air supply to the engine.
+Stopping the engine may be accomplished by shutting off the fuel supply to the engine and/or shutting off the air supply to the engine.